 - Cleaning and preparing job sites

-- Assisting with the installation, maintenance and repair of heating and cooling systems
+- Assisting with the installation, maintenance and repair of HVAC equipment

 They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

-How Do You Apply to Be an HVAC Helper?
+How Do You Become an HVAC Helper?